 After the Second World War, Sarlat rediscovered mass-tourism thanks to the Malraux Law of 4 August 1962.
 André Malraux was Minister of Culture in 1962 and a former resistance member in Périgord during the Second World War.
 This legal act greatly enhanced Sarlat’s medieval centre through the extensive restoration of most of its houses.
 It was also in 1965 that the municipalities of Sarlat and La Canéda merged into a new ‘commune’, obviously named “Sarlat-la-Canéda”.

-Tourist information Centre of Sarlat-la-Canéda: http://www.sarlat-tourisme.com
+- Website of the Tourist Board of Sarlat-la-Canéda: http://www.sarlat-tourisme.com